-Consult the class-level Javadoc on the WsdlDefinitionHandlerAdapter class which explains the whole transformation process in more detail.
+Consult the class-level Javadoc on the WsdlDefinitionHandlerAdapter class to learn more about the whole transformation process.

-As an alternative to writing the WSDL by hand, and exposing it with the SimpleWsdlllDefinition, Spring Web Services can also generate a WSDL from an XSD schema.
-This is the approach shown in Section 3.7, "Publishing the WSDL".
+As an alternative to writing the WSDL by hand, and exposing it with <static-wsdl>, Spring Web Services can also generate a WSDL from an XSD schema.
+This is the approach shown in Publishing the WSDL.
 The next application context snippet shows how to create such a dynamic WSDL file: